Breck37/react-2-mini/notes.md

 # Step 1
 `Setup`
-* Add glyphicons package `yarn add glyphicons`
+* Add glyphicons package by running `yarn add glyphicons` or `npm install glyphicons`.
-* Create a Components folder
+* Create a `Components` folder inside the `src` folder.
-* Create ProductList Functional component (Import to App.js) `export default function ProductList(props){}`
+* Create ProductList Functional component inside `Components`(Import to App.js)
+`export default function ProductList(props){}`
-* Create Button Functional Component (Import to ProductList.js) `const Button = props => {}`
+* Create Button Functional Component inside `Components` (Import to ProductList.js) `const Button = props => {}`
-* Create DeleteBtn Functional Component (Import to ProductList.js) `const DeleteBtn = props => {}`
+* Create DeleteBtn Functional Component inside `Components` (Import to ProductList.js) `const DeleteBtn = props => {}`

 # Step 2
 `src/App.js`
 * Remove Product and Cart map from App.js (Inside render)
-* Remove {productList} variable (Inside return), replacing them with ProductList component
+* Remove {productList} variable (Inside return), replacing them with the ProductList component `<ProductList />
-* Inside the products div, add a `products` property to <ProductsList /> set equal to the products variable import.
+* Inside the products div, add a `products` property to <ProductsList /> set equal to the products variable from our import.
-    * Also include a `showPicture` property set to true and a `add` property set to `this.addProduct`.
+    * Also include a `showPicture` property set to true and an `add` property set to `this.addProduct`.

 # Step 3
 `src/Components/ProductList.js`
 * Inside the ProductList component, create a map on the products prop set to a `list` variable.
 Inside the maps return statement, create an outer `div` with a `<ul className='list'>` inside of it.
-* Inside the `ul` use curly braces to break out of the JSX, here we are going to create a statement depends on the `showPicture` prop.
+* Inside the `ul` use curly braces to break out of the JSX, here we are going to create a statement that depends on the `showPicture` prop.
 If it's truthy, we want to render the product image first.
 `{props.showPicture && <img src=''>}`
 * Next, we want to create an `li` tag with an inner `b` tag containing the products name.
-* Next, we want to create another li tag containing the item price.
+* Next, we want to create another `li` tag containing the item price.
 (Include $ in instructions?)
-* Lastly, use curly braces again to create a ternary that checks if we were passed an `add` prop.
-If so, we will render our Button component, passing the `add`function as an action prop or property, `Add to Cart` as a text prop and passing the entire `product` as a param prop.
+* Lastly, use curly braces again to create a ternary statement that checks if we were passed an `add` prop.
+If so, we will render our Button component, passing the `add` function as an action prop or property, `Add to Cart` as a text prop and passing the entire `product` as a param prop.
 If not, just put `null`.

 # Step 4
 `src/Components/Button.js`